Canning Green Beans to make Dilly Beans – A Water Bath Canning Tutorial

 Next I remove the tips of the beans on both ends.
 I use clean scissors to do this, and if necessary, I trim the beans so they will fit upright in the canning jars.
 It may be overkill but I wash the beans a second time in the cold running water.

-The next step is to put the following ingredients in each jar –
+While the water in the canning kettle is heating, I work on the next step which is to put the following ingredients in each jar –

 ½ tsp. of minced garlic